Top 6 Most Funded AI Startups

 CoreWeave

-Specialized GPU cloud infrastructure with Nvidia partnership powering OpenAI, Anthropic training
+Specialized GPU cloud infrastructure with Nvidia partnership, powering OpenAI and Anthropic model training at scale

 #10